King Campus expansion: status update

 The new building is named in recognition of Magna International Inc., which has provided a $3-million gift to Seneca’s Campaign for King Campus, the fundraising initiative in support of the campus expansion, as well as academic programs and student financial aid.

 King Campus begins to take shape

 January 19, 2017 — The early stages of the new King Campus building are taking shape with construction proceeding in the damp, chilly weather this morning.
-The building’s progress can be followed on the live streaming webcam on this website.

 King Campus expansion moves forward